Support Centre

 Parts of Print Bleed

-1. Bleed: The extra area beyond the trim line.
-Typically, a bleed of 0.125 inches (3 mm) is added on all sides of the document.
+• Bleed: The extra area beyond the trim line, usually 0.125 inches (3 mm) on all sides.

-4. Safe Zone: An area inside the trim line where important text and graphics are placed to ensure they are not cut off during the trimming process.
+• Safe Zone: The area inside the trim line where important text and visuals should stay to avoid being cut off.

 alt

-• Prevents White Borders: Ensures that your background color or image extends to the edge of the paper, avoiding any unsightly white borders.
+• Prevents White Borders: Ensures your background or images reach the page edges.

-1. Access the File Menu: Click on the “File” option located on the upper left corner of the editor.
+1. Click File on the top left of the editor.

 Designing with Print Bleed in Mind